St. Michael-Albertville High School

-St. Michael-Albertville High School (also referred to as "STMA High School") is a public high school located in St. Michael, Minnesota, United States.
+St. Michael-Albertville High School (also referred to as "STMA High School") is a public high school located in Albertville, MN.
 Known as "STMA" for short, the high school located to a new building which opened for the 2009–2010 school year.
 Its Performing Arts Center (PAC) stands as the largest in the state as well and is often compared to many college-level PACs.
 A formal dedication of the school took place on September 20, 2009.

-Student achievement ranks in the top 7% in Science, 12% in Math and 15% in English among Minnesota schools.
+Student achievement ranks in the top 1% in Science, 10% in Math and 10% in English among Minnesota schools.
 ACT scores rank STMA in the top 15% of Minnesota high schools and STMA High School is recognized as an AP Honor Roll school.

 The school also houses a new Activity Center, which includes an indoor running track and raised walking track, six interchangeable basketball/volleyball courts and a state of the art, 5000 square ft. fitness center/weight room.
 All the machines and equipment were donated by Matt Spaeth.